 Zero Gravity Corporation is a privately held space entertainment and tourism company whose mission is to make the excitement and adventure of space accessible to the public.

-The experience offered by ZERO-G is the only commercial opportunity on Earth for individuals to experience true “weightlessness” without going to space.
+The experience offered by Zero-G gives individuals the opportunity to experience true “weightlessness” without going to space.

 About G-FORCE ONE

 G-FORCE ONE is a modified Boeing 727-200.
 An upgrade to G-FORCE ONE’s hydraulic system allows for continuous hydraulic pressure during parabolic performance.
 The modification, along with the addition of accelerometers in the cockpit, were tested and approved by the FAA.
 No structural modifications were made to the aircraft’s interior or exterior.